bpinzone/TetrisAI/README.md

 ![and finally gets himself to a much better board state with a clever line clear.](public/jeff-big-brain-pt-5.png)

-So it's nice to be able to consider sequences of moves create more holes, like the 3 holes created in this play.
+So it's nice to be able to consider sequences of moves that create more holes, like the 3 holes created in this play.
 However, pruning states with lots of holes saves us a ton of time when searching.
 We ended up with a weird compromise where we discouraged adding new holes above the existing max height of the board, but did not penalize adding new holes at or below the current max height.

 #### What about just making the program run more quickly?

 We did that as well!
 We did a lot of profiling (which is not, of course, to say that it's 'done' or that there weren't any major bottlenecks we missed), leading to a lot of optimizations and refactors to speed up our Tetris simulation.
 We used a fairly simple depth-first search to consider the millions of possible move sequences, and redesigned it whenever we thought we could get a significant performance benefit.
-We made a work queue and multithreaded it, which made it a few times faster.
-Ben wanted to GPU-accelerate it, though we both knew it wouldn't really help—Jeff's limitations were elsewhere.
+We made a work queue and multithreaded it, which helped performance significantly, especially when running on Ben's desktop (which had cores to spare).
+Ben wants to GPU-accelerate it, though we both know it wouldn't really help—Jeff's greatest limitation by far is the slowness of his 'hands' sending button presses, not his brain.

 ### Sending Instructions